-In its agreements with Subcontractors, Subrecipient shall require and cause its Subcontractors to comply with the requirements of Section 23 and to grant right of access to and ownership by the County of the Subrecipients' books and records related to this Agreement.
+In its Agreements with Subcontractors, Subrecipient shall require and cause its Subcontractors to comply with the requirements of Section 23 and to grant right of access to and ownership by the County of the Subrecipients' books and records related to this Agreement.

-24. Audits
+22. Audits

-If Subrecipient expends \$750,000 or more in Federal funds (from all sources) in a fiscal year, Subrecipient shall have a single organization-wide audit conducted in accordance with the provisions of guidance at 2 CFR Part 200 Subpart F and other applicable Federal regulations, if any.
+If Subrecipient expends \$750,000 or more in Federal funds (from all sources) in a fiscal year, Subrecipient shall have a single organization-wide audit conducted in accordance with the provisions of guidance at 2 CFR Part 200 Subpart F and other applicable Federal Regulations, if any.

-25. Subcontractor Agreements
+23. Subcontractor Agreements

+The County shall approve all Subcontractors prior to Subrecipient entering into Subcontractor agreements.
 Subrecipient shall ensure all Subcontractors are selected through procurement standards set forth in the Uniform Guidance at 2 CFR 200.317 through 2 CFR 200.327, as applicable.
 Subrecipient shall require and cause its Subcontractors to comply with all applicable provisions of this Agreement and its exhibits between the County and Subrecipient, each of which must be specifically incorporated into the Subcontractor contracts in a manner satisfactory to the County.